 Parents who kept their children safe and smiling.

-Our hearts may recall the return of the dolphins to Venice,
+Our hearts may remember the return of dolphins to Venice,

 and mountains fresh and visible for lack of haze,

 the planet saying “See how easy this could be?
 See?”

 Perhaps we will rethink the word “essential,”